-- GM will appear in absorption costing income statement, while contribution margin will appear in variable costing income statement.
-CM sometimes provides better picture of profitability rather than CM.
+- GM will appear in absorption costing income statement, while the contribution margin will appear in variable costing income statement.
+CM sometimes provides a better picture of profitability rather than CM.

 - Formula of gross margin is revenue less total manufacturing costs.
 Formula for contribution margin is revenue less all variable costs [Sales – variable costs].